AshGw/AES-256/README.md

 ## AshCryptGUI ##
-You can use the AshCryptGUI.py , it's merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text (encrypted/decrypted) .
+This is merely a GUI to encrypt and decrypt a text of a maximum of 200 characters and also display the qr representation of the text (encrypted/decrypted) .

 ![alt text](important/GUI.png)